 Women’s Economic Empowerment: Imagine More

 Though women and girls still lag behind in achieving equal levels of health, education, and earnings in many parts of the world, they are also powerful agents of social and economic change, as well as a source of hope for promoting resilience.
-Initiatives in urban agriculture, beekeeping, and clean cooking stoves give women in South Africa and Ethiopia access to finance, technology, and the know-how they need to develop sustainable livelihoods, boost their income, and enhance their food security.
+Initiatives in urban agriculture, beekeeping, and weaving give vulnerable women in South Africa and Ethiopia access to finance, technology, and the know-how they need to develop sustainable livelihoods, boost their income, and enhance their food security.
 Alongside our local partners, we catalyze innovative economic opportunities so that women can thrive and “imagine more” for themselves, their families, and their communities.

 News